nikki-experiments/my-react-boilerplate/README.md

 - [Setup Hot Module Replacement](#setup-hot-module-replacement)
 - [Other Tools](#other-tools)

 ## Install/Update Node.js

-Node is a server framework that allows for asynchronous JavaScript programming on the server.
+[Node](https://nodejs.org/en/download/) is a server framework that allows for asynchronous JavaScript programming on the server.
 Node files (.js files) must be initiated in the command line.
 You can include modules in your application.
 NPM (a package manager for Node) is included with Node.js.

 First make sure Node.js is installed.
-With Homebrew just run the following:
+Either install via the website above or if you have Homebrew installed on your machine, just run the following:

     $ brew install node

 Verify you have node installed: `node -v`
 Verify you have npm installed: `npm -v`

-Note 1: I didn't have issues but if you do, don't use homebrew and install node manually.
 Note 2: If you need to use different node versions on your machine install [nvm](https://github.com/creationix/nvm) (node version manager).
 Verify it's installed by running: `command -v nvm`.
 Use this [web page](https://davidwalsh.name/nvm) to learn how to easily use nvm.